idaholab/moose/framework/doc/content/examples/ex01_inputfile.md

 - Within each of the two sub-blocks, named "top" and "bottom" by the user, the boundary conditions are linked to the associated variable ("variable = diffused") and boundary.
 - The supplied mesh file, mug.e, prescribes and labels the boundaries "top" and "bottom", these are often numbers depending on how your mesh file was generated.

 - Note, the Neumann boundary condition for this problem is automatically satisfied, thus there is no need to define it.
-However, non-zero Neumann conditions as well as many others may be defined using existing MOOSE objects (e.g., [`NeumannBC`][bc2]) or using custom boundary conditions derived from the existing objects within MOOSE.
+However, non-zero Neumann conditions as well as many others may be defined using existing MOOSE objects (e.g., `NeumannBC`) or using custom boundary conditions derived from the existing objects within MOOSE.

 [](---)
 ## Executioner
-- The type of problem to solve and the method for solving is defined within the [`Executioner`][exec] block.
+- The type of problem to solve and the method for solving is defined within the `Executioner` block.
-- For this problem the type is [`Steady`][steady] and the method for solving is the default, Preconditioned Jacobain Free Newton Krylov.
+- For this problem the type is `Steady` and the method for solving is the default, Preconditioned Jacobain Free Newton Krylov.

 ```text
 [Executioner]